Check out our new FHA first-time homebuyers guide updated for 2024

 To qualify for Section 8 in Mississippi, you must meet specific eligibility criteria:

-1. Income: Your household income must fall within limits set by HUD, typically at 70% or less of the median income for your area.
+1. Income: Your household income must fall within limits set by HUD, generally at or below 50% of the area median income, with priority given to extremely low-income households.

 2. Residency and Citizenship: You must be a U.S. citizen or an eligible noncitizen and reside within Mississippi.